grafana/k6-docs/docs/sources/next/javascript-api/jslib/http-instrumentation-tempo/_index.md

 ---
-title: "http instrument tempo"
+title: "HTTP instrumentation for Tempo"
-descriptiontion: "k6 tempo instrumentation API"
+menuTitle: http-instrumentation-tempo
-weight: 04
+description: "k6 Tempo instrumentation API"
 weight: 04
 ---

-# Tempo
+# HTTP instrumentation for Tempo

 With this jslib, you can _instrument_ HTTP requests so that they emit traces as the test runs.